edendao/omniprotocol/README.md

 **Omnichain infrastructure** in that it liberates DAOs from a single chain with new primitives.
 Eden Dao Protocol is a collection of immutable contracts for omnispace travel.

-## Eden Dao Omnicast is an omnichain datastore
+## Eden Dao Omnicast is an omnichain user store

 [Omnicast](./src/omnicast/Omnicast.sol) is a simple protocol to read and write arbitrary bytes messages across any LayerZero chain on a specific "channel" scoped to a wallet address.